wolfman2000/bananatracker/README.md

 5. Open EmoTracker.
 Click the gear, then "Installed Packages."
 Banana Tracker will be located under "Other."

 # To-Do List
-- Multiple selectable layouts for different kinds of randomizer settings
-- Banana medal tracking for long setting randomizer
 - Fairy tracking
 - Keep track of banana counts per level
 - Keep track of which kong fights which boss
 - Add numbers to the keys
-- Align certain images so they line up better
-- Better images for the unique Cranky kong moves
-- Add kong faces to the pads and crystals (or change crystals to barrels with kong faces)